NYSDOH AIDS Institute HCV Guideline Committee

 Funding and Disclosure of Potential Conflicts of Interest

-The Treatment of Chronic Hepatitis C Virus (HCV) with Direct-Acting Antivirals (DAAs) guideline was developed using New York State funds awarded as a grant to the Johns Hopkins University School of Medicine, Division of Infectious Diseases, from the New York State Department of Health AIDS Institute.
+Funding: The Treatment of Chronic HCV with Direct-Acting Antivirals guideline was developed using New York State funds awarded as a grant to the Johns Hopkins University School of Medicine, Division of Infectious Diseases, from the New York State Department of Health AIDS Institute.

 No conflicts were reported by the Committee Chair and Co-Chair, the majority of Committee members, and all NYSDOH AI and JHU program staff.
-Figure A2, below, lists the conflicts reported by eight Committee members.
+Box 6, below, lists the conflicts reported by eight Committee members.

 Any potential for undue influence is also mitigated by the consensus process.
 All guideline recommendations received consensus approval of the full HCV Committee.
 The Committee Chairs and the NYSDOH AI Medical Director, none of whom reported conflicts of interest, performed the final review and approve the guideline.

 All external reviewers, including peer reviewers and representatives from other NYSDOH AI Clinical Guidelines committees, were also required to submit conflict of interest/financial disclosure information, which were similarly screened.
-Three reviewers reported conflicts, which are listed in Figure A2.
+Three reviewers reported conflicts, which are listed in Box 6.

 |Committee/Guideline Role||Relationships disclosed for the previous and upcoming 12 months|